timbeadle/grunt-tv4/README.md

 		},

 		myCallback: {
-			// alternately pass a function() to returns a collection of values (array or object)
+			// alternately pass a function() to return a collection of values (array or object)
 			values: function() {
 				return {
 					'apple': grunt.file.readJSON('data/apple.json'),